hci-a-if-its-2019/assignment-0-rahmsofyan/README.md

 ![Musrenbang 2019](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%231%20Musrenbang/%231bad4.1.PNG)
 ![Musrenbang 2019](https://raw.githubusercontent.com/hci-a-if-its-2019/assignment-0-rahmsofyan/master/Assigment%200/%231%20Musrenbang/%231bad4.PNG)

-In Navigation Menu,"Rekap Musrenbang" button,there no appropriate relation between icon and it's menu button name.
+In Navigation Menu,"Rekap Musrenbang" button,there no appropriate relation between icon and its menu button name.
 "Rekap Musrenbang" means "Musrenbang" recapitulation ,is close meaning to collection ,but its icon is close meaning to conversation.

 Almost same case before,there no appropriate relation between menu button name and what page talking about.
 "Kamus Usulan" means proposal dictionary,is maybe close meaning to how proposal will explained,but the page concern is for searching proposal with filter.